underscoreio/essential-slick/src/pages/modifying_data.md

 Databases have different capabilities.
 The limitations of each driver is listed in the driver's Scala Doc page.

 Rows can be inserted in batch.
 For simple situations this gives performance gains.
-However when additional information is required back (such as primary keys), there is not performance advantage.
+However when additional information is required back (such as primary keys), there is no advantage.

 Slick supports plain SQL queries as well as the lif􏰄ted embedded style we've used.
 Plain queries don't compose as nicely as lifted, but enable you to execute essentially arbitrary SQL when you need to.